• Skip to primary navigation

 What is the best way to store fudge?

-The nice thing about fudge is that it’s got a decently long shelf life, so you don’t have to worry about it going bad quickly during all your holiday baking and gifting!
-You just need to make sure you store it correctly to prevent moisture loss, which is how you end up with dry, crumbly fudge.
+The nice thing about fudge is that it's got a decently long shelf life, so you don't have to worry about it going bad quickly during all your holiday baking and gifting!

-If you plan on gifting it to others, slice it and wrap each piece (or portion) in plastic wrap, then place in an airtight container – this way it’s all ready to go and you can just grab what you need for each person’s gift!
-This is perfect for when you have guests that drop by unexpectedly, or you want something for your mailman or other delivery folk quickly.
+If you plan on gifting it to others, slice it and wrap each piece (or portion) in plastic wrap, then place in an airtight container – this way it's all ready to go and you can just grab what you need for each person's gift!

 Overhead shot of butter pecan fudge stacked on a white plate